garethltm/obsibrain/2024 Semester 1/COMPSCI361 - Machine Learning/Kernelized (SVMs).md

 #compsci361questions
 Which decision boundaries refer to [[Kernelized (SVMs)]]? (note: [[support vectors (SV)]] are represented by solid square/triangle)
 ![[Pasted image 20240606134110.png]]
+## Advantages
+1. Prediction accuracy is generally high
+2. As compared to [[Bayesian Learning]] methods generally
+3. Robust when training examples contain errors
+4. Fast evaluation of the learned